dnjstlr555/Anta/README.md

 del (Fake Address) - delete given address from the list <br>
 sav - save current settings <br>

-## Do not use this script as commercial or iligal purpose, It's your own risk
+## Do not use this script as iligal purpose, It's your own risk